BenjaminTzudiker/CKD_Python/readme.md

 #### Database Setup

 It is *highly* reccommended that you index important columns in your database.
 In large tables, making indexes on key columns can speed the process up immensely.
 More info can be found in the Setting up the Secondary Tables section.

+#### Python Setup

+You will need [python3](python.org) installed in order to run the scripts.
+You will also need a couple of python modules, which can be downloaded automatically by running the "install.bat" (for Windows) or "install.sh" (for Linux/Mac) scripts located in the project folder.

 ### Run.py